zhitao-wang/PNRL/README.md

 ## Run the code
     python pnrl_r.py

+## Configuration
+You can change the path of data, learning rate, batch size, sample ratio and other parameters at Class Config() in pnrl_r.py

 ## Dataset
 All experimental datasets are public, you can find in the following links: